MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-servers/eslz-security-governance-and-compliance.md

 Policy-driven governance is a foundational principle of cloud-native operations and the Cloud Adoption Framework.
 [Azure Policy](/azure/governance/policy/) provides the mechanism to enforce corporate standards and to assess compliance at-scale.
 You can implement governance for consistency of deployments, compliance, control costs, and improve your security posture.
 With its compliance dashboard, you will get an aggregated view of the overall state, and remediation capabilities.

-Azure Arc-enabled servers support [Azure Policy](/azure/governance/policy/overview) at the Azure resource management layer, and also within the individual server machine using [guest configuration policies](/azure/governance/policy/concepts/guest-configuration).
+Azure Arc-enabled servers support [Azure Policy](/azure/governance/policy/overview) at the Azure resource management layer, and also within the machine operating system using [guest configuration policies](/azure/governance/policy/concepts/guest-configuration).

 Understand the [scope of Azure Policy](/azure/role-based-access-control/scope-overview) and where it can be applied (management group, subscription, resource group, or individual resource level).
 Create a management group design in accordance with the recommended practices outlined in the [Cloud Adoption Framework enterprise-scale](../../../ready/landing-zone/design-area/resource-org.md)